Gary Lineker to leave Match Of The Day at end of the season – BBC News

 The 63-year-old took over as host of Match Of The Day in 1999, having started as a presenter on BBC Radio Five Live and Grandstand.

-In the role, the former Leicester City striker would become the corporation’s highest-paid presenter, with his current annual salary estimated to be worth £1.35 million.
+In March last year, Lineker was stood down from presenting the programme after a tweet comparing the British government’s asylum policy with 1930s Germany sparked a row about BBC presenters expressing political views on social media.

-In March last year, Lineker briefly stepped away from presenting the programme after his tweet about the British government’s asylum policy sparked a row about BBC presenters expressing political views on social media.
+Following the incident, a number of sports presenters boycotted the show in solidarity with Lineker, including pundits Ian Wright and Alan Shearer.

 In August 2016 he made good on an earlier promise to present the show in his underpants after his boyhood club Leicester won the Premier League.